Twins vs. White Sox Player Props Betting Odds

 Miranda Stats

-- Jose Miranda has three doubles, three home runs, nine walks and 12 RBI (26 total hits).
+- Jose Miranda has 26 hits with three doubles, three home runs, nine walks and 12 RBI.

 Miranda Recent Games